 Does Hair Transplant Surgery Hurt?
-Whenever we have to undergo surgery our biggest concern is how painful it is going to be.
-Isn’t it so?
+Whenever we have to undergo surgery our biggest concern is a hair transplant, Hurt?
 The same is the concern of the people who come to get a hair transplant.
 It is because hair restoration is a surgical procedure therefore people expect it to be quite painful.

 Most patients with low pain tolerance often avoid getting a hair transplant thinking they do not have the nerve to withstand the pain.
 However, the reality is quite the opposite, the hair transplant may or may not be as painful and scary as you think.
 If you are planning to get a hair transplant, here is what you need to know about the pain.